djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 * **Azure SQL Data Warehouse**: If you don't have a SQL DW, learn [create a SQL DW account](https://docs.microsoft.com/azure/sql-data-warehouse/create-data-warehouse-portal).

 * **Azure Data Factory**: If you have not created a data factory, see how to [create a data factory](https://docs.microsoft.com/azure/data-factory/quickstart-create-data-factory-portal).

+* **Azure Data Share**: If you have not created a data share, see how to [create a data share](https://docs.microsoft.com/azure/data-share/share-your-data#create-a-data-share-account).

 ## Set up your Azure Data Factory environment